redis/redis-doc/docs/install/install-redisinsight/install-on-docker.md

 Next, run the RedisInsight container.

-1. If you do not want to persist your RedisInsight data.
+1. If you do not want to persist your RedisInsight data:

 ```bash
 docker run -d --name redisinsight -p 5540:5540 redis/redisinsight:latest
 ```
-2. If you want to persist your RedisInsight data, attach docker volume to the `/data` path.
+2. If you want to persist your RedisInsight data, attach the Docker volume to the `/data` path:

 ```bash
 docker run -d --name redisinsight -p 5540:5540 redis/redisinsight:latest -v redisinsight:/data
 ```

-If the previous command returns a permission error, ensure that the user with `ID = 1000` has necessary permission to access the volume provided (`redisinsight` in the command above).
+If the previous command returns a permission error, ensure that the user with `ID = 1000` has the necessary permissions to access the volume provided (`redisinsight` in the command above).

-Then, point your browser to `[http://localhost:5540](http://localhost:5540)`.
+Next, point your browser to `[http://localhost:5540](http://localhost:5540)`.

 RedisInsight also provides a health check endpoint at `http://localhost:5540/api/health/` to monitor the health of the running container.